Implicit attitude: Comparison with explicit attitudes

+Explicit Attitudes

+An explicit attitude is an evaluation derived from conscious deliberate formation, and typically contain positive or negative valence toward an attitude object.
+They are generally measured through assessments such as self-report questionnaires, surveys, and observation.
+In comparison to implicit attitudes, research has suggested that changes to explicit ones occur rapidly and are easier to uphold, especially after exposure to new counterattitudinal information.
+This contrasting change is due to its fast-learning mechanism that logically evaluates new information.

 Early focus on explicit attitudes

 Much of the literature within the field of social psychology has focused on explicit constructions of the attitude construct.
 Until more recently, examination of attitudes beyond reported awareness has lagged far behind that of explicit attitudes.
 This point is driven home in a review of research in the mid-1990s which found that among attitudinal research published in 1989, approximately only 1 in 9 experimental paradigms utilized an indirect measure of attitude (necessary for determining contributions of implicit attitudes) while all of the reviewed studies employed direct measures such as self report of attitudes which were explicitly aware to participants.